Yonet/Angular-Interview-Questions/README.md

-# Angular2-Interview-Questions
+# Angular-Interview-Questions

-This file contains a number of Angular 2.0 interview questions that can be used when vetting potential candidates.
+This file contains a number of Angular 4.0.0 and higher interview questions that can be used when vetting potential candidates.
 It is by no means recommended to use every single question here on the same candidate (that would take hours).
 Choosing a few items from this list should help you vet the intended skills you require.

 A developer is perfectly able to use Angular to build applications without being able to answer all of these questions.
 Addition to having a source for interview questions, my intention is to encourage interested developers to think about these questions.
 I regularly teach Angular 2 workshops.
 Oftentimes I do not get enough questions due to limited exposure working with the framework.
 These questions are the ones I personally needed to answer, to be able lead a team developing our first Angular 2 production application at Autodesk A360.